 What is a technical architect?

 If you want to combine your IT knowledge with elements of a managerial or leadership role, then you may want to consider becoming a technical architect.
+This job acts as a bridge between technology and the business side of an organisation.

 You'll oversee small and large IT projects from start to finish, act as a vital link between managers and teams of designers and developers, and possibly have an input into an organisation's overall IT strategy and direction.